jakenieto/ocaml-nats/README.md

 ```

 ## Inspiration
-I would like to thank Michael Delmonaco for his help in teaching me OCaml and giving me inspiration for this project.
+I would like to thank Michael Delmonaco for his help in teaching me OCaml and giving me the inspiration for this project.
 <https://quasarbright.github.io>